Infostrux-Solutions/snowflake-snowpro-core-study-notes/DataMovement/Overview.md

   * It’s the fastest file format to load data
   * May need to specify `FIELD_DELIMITER`, `RECORD_DELIMITER` and whether the file header should be skipped with `SKIP_HEADER`
 * Semi-structured data: JSON, Parquet, Avro, ORC, XML
-  * Semi-structured data is saved as `VARIANT` type in Snowflake tables
+  * Semi-structured data can be loaded as a `VARIANT` type in a Snowflake table
   * The maximum size for the `VARIANT` data type is 16MB
   * it can be queried using JSON notation, see [Query Semi-Structured Data](../SemiStructuredData/QuerySemiStructuredData.md)
 * File Format has to be specified for every `COPY INTO` command